networknt/light-doc/content/contribute/documentation.md

 In the body of your function, expand the short description used in the front matter.
 Include as many examples as possible, and leverage the Hugo docs [`code` shortcode](#adding-code-blocks).
 If you are unable to add examples but would like to solicit help from the Hugo community, add `needsexample: true` to your front matter.

-## Add Code Blocks
+### Add Code Blocks

-Code blocks are crucial for providing examples of Hugo's new features to end users of the Hugo docs.
-Whenever possible, create examples that you think Hugo users will be able to implement in their own projects.
+Code blocks are crucial for providing examples of the light platform new features to end users of the light-doc.
+Whenever possible, create examples that you think users will be able to implement in their own projects.

 ### Standard Syntax

-Across all pages on the Hugo docs, the typical triple-back-tick markdown syntax is used.
+Across all pages on the light-doc, the typical triple-back-tick markdown syntax is used.
 If you do not want to take the extra time to implement the following code block shortcodes, please use standard GitHub-flavored markdown.
 The Hugo docs use a version of [highlight.js](https://highlightjs.org/) with a specific set of languages.

 Your options for languages are `xml`/`html`, `go`/`golang`, `md`/`markdown`/`mkd`, `handlebars`, `apache`, `toml`, `yaml`, `json`, `css`, `asciidoc`, `ruby`, `powershell`/`ps`, `scss`, `sh`/`zsh`/`bash`/`git`, `http`/`https`, and `javascript`/`js`.